Ricky Bell (running back)

 Ricky Lynn Bell (April 8, 1955 – November 28, 1984) was an American professional football player who was a running back for the Tampa Bay Buccaneers and San Diego Chargers of the National Football League (NFL).
 Bell played college football for the USC Trojans, gaining 1,875 yards rushing in his junior season.
 The first overall pick in the 1977 NFL draft, Bell was inducted posthumously into the College Football Hall of Fame in 2004.

 Early life

 Born in Houston, Bell moved to Los Angeles at age eleven and starred in football at its John C. Fremont High School.

-Bell was the brother of Archie Bell, lead singer of the 1960s R & B group Archie Bell & the Drells and Jerry Bell, lead singer of the 1970s and 80s funk bands New Birth and the Dazz Band.
-He was also the brother of Neekeita and Lamesia Bell; there were seven brothers in the family.
+Bell was the brother of Archie Bell, lead singer of the 1960s R & B group Archie Bell & the Drells Ricky was 5 out of 7 brothers in the family.